pastoriomarco/isaac_ros_custom_bringup/README.md

 Isaac ROS YOLOv8 + FoundationPose + Isaac SIM Bringup
 =====================================================

-This package provides standalone launch graphs to run a fine‑tuned YOLOv8 detector and wire it into the Isaac ROS FoundationPose pipeline using an Intel RealSense RGB‑D camera.
+This package provides standalone launch graphs to run a fine‑tuned YOLOv8 detector and wire it into the Isaac ROS FoundationPose pipeline using a (real or simulated) Intel RealSense RGB‑D camera.
 It keeps upstream packages unmodified.

 ## PREREQUISITES